amplication/docs/docs/how-to/code-generator-version-control.md

 2. Enable the `I want to select a specific version of the code generator` toggle into the ON state.

 Every item in the dropdown is a specific version.
-Lock in a specific version forthis service and it won't change until you manually update it.
+Lock in a specific version for this service and it won't change until you manually update it.

 :::tip
 If you disable this toggle, Amplication will always use the latest version of the code generator.